RufelleEmmanuelPactol/Tukma-Backend/docs/interviewer-api.md

 GET /api/v1/interview/technical-results/job/{accessKey}
 ```

-Retrieve all technical evaluation results for a specific job.
-This endpoint is intended for recruiters to view all technical assessments for a job posting.
+Retrieve technical evaluation results for a specific job.
+This endpoint serves both recruiters and applicants:
+- Recruiters (job owners) can view all technical assessments for a job posting
+- Applicants can view their own results and aggregated statistics for the job

 **Parameters:**
 - `accessKey`: The job access key

-**Response (Success - 200 OK):**
+**Response for Recruiters (Success - 200 OK):**
 ```json
 {
   "job": {